News & Updates

 Jeremy and graduate student Chelsea Williams were featured on the CSU Website in a story about the research CSU faculty and students have been doing on the fishes living associated with the oil platforms off the coast of California and how this is contributing to the state and federal decision making process about the fate of these structures once they reach the end of their economic lifespans.

-Two undergraduates in the lab were each awarded a CSU COAST Summer Internship with the California Department of Fish and Wildlife!!!
-Matt Kim will be working with the CDFW San Diego office on their Marine Invertebrate Fisheries Management program, and Whitney Jones will be working with the Santa Barbara office on the emerging box crab fishery.
+Undergraduate, Matt Kim, was awarded a CSU COAST Summer Internshipwith the California Department of Fish and Wildlife!!!
+He will be working with the CDFW San Diego office on their Marine Invertebrate Fisheries Management program.
 Thank you CSU COAST for supporting these internships!

 Undergraduate student Gabby Yang was awarded the CSU COAST Undergraduate Research Funding Award for her project analyzing stereo-video data collected in Hawaii to look at abundance patterns of Yellow Tang, Zebrasoma flavescens, inside and outside of Marine Protected Areas.
 Thank you COAST!